okyntary/tp/docs/UserGuide.md

 Format: `addr cid/CCA_ID n/REMINDER_NAME sd/START_DATE [f/FREQUENCY] [o/OCCURRENCES]`

+* A reminder due on the current date will be highlighted in red.
 * The maximum possible number of occurrences is 50.
 * The maximum possible period of the frequency (integer part of the frequency) is 100.
 * The year of the start date of a reminder must be before 3000.